ska-telescope/ska-mid-dish-manager/docs/src/user_guide/getting_started.rst

 Since DishManager fans out commands to sub devices which in turn execute over a relatively "long" period, most of the commands are implemented to run asynchronously.
 The progress of a command can be tracked on `dedicated attributes`_ which have a ``longrunningcommand_`` suffix (this is in addition to the attribute which will report the final state of the Dish).

+The specific attribute(s) which is updated for each command is :ref:`tabulated below <tabulated-commands-and-attributes>`.
 Event subscription will be used to monitor progress on the dishMode and configuredBand transitions in this example.

 .. tabs::